Aurora Dutch Tulip Cruise

 The Netherlands: between Schiedam (Rotterdam) and Alkmaar

 Canal and river cruising in the Netherlands is a relaxing experience that is inherently flexible in nature.
 The following itinerary is a SAMPLE of the places that you can expect to see and visit during your cruise.
 Water levels, waterway traffic, and maintenance of canals and locks have an effect on canal and river cruising itineraries.
-In the event of such occurrences, the appropriate itinerary changes will need to be made.
+If these situations occur, we will need to make the appropriate itinerary changes.

 Sunday, Day 1 – Schiedam (Rotterdam)

-You are met by your chauffeur at either your hotel or the airport and transferred to Aurora, moored in the quaint and fascinating town of Schiedam, on the outskirts of Rotterdam.
-This little town has some amazing sights, including six of the world's largest working traditional windmills, a glass museum, a chocolate art factory, and its historic boat harbor.
-Schiedam is also famous for its Jenever (Dutch gin) distilleries; the most famous being the Nolet distillery (we are moored right under their mill).
+Your chauffeur drives you from your hotel or the airport to Aurora, docked in the charming town of Schiedam near Rotterdam.
+This town boasts incredible sights: six of the world’s largest traditional working windmills, a glass museum, a chocolate factory, and a historic boat harbor.
+Jenever (Dutch gin) distilleries also make Schiedam famous; the Nolet distillery (we moor right under their mill) is the most famous.
 Take time for a leisurely walk around the old town and visit the gin museum and tasting room.
 Or alternatively, visit the Euromast observation tower for panoramic views and the most iconic sights of Rotterdam.

 Monday, Day 2 – Rotterdam and Delft to Leiden

-While enjoying your first gourmet breakfast, Aurora begins your cruise.
-While admiring the skyline of Rotterdam, we take a turn right under Euromast – the highest viewpoint of Holland.
-Aurora passes through the “Parksluis” lock and arrives on the quiet, small river Schie, leading us to the 16th-century town of Delft with its world famous Delft Blue.
+While savoring your first gourmet breakfast, Aurora begins your cruise.
+As you admire Rotterdam’s skyline, Aurora turns right beneath the Euromast, Holland’s highest viewpoint.
+Aurora then passes through the “Parksluis” lock and arrives on the quiet, small river Schie.
+This leads us to the 16th-century town of Delft with its world famous Delft Blue.

-We visit a Delft tableware factory, just a few minutes' walk from tonight's mooring, to learn firsthand from the artisans how this world-famous porcelain is made.
+We visit a nearby factory to see artisans craft world-famous Delft porcelain.
 You will also have free time during the afternoon to explore Delft further.

 - or Madurodam – a miniature Holland depiction with replicas of historically significant buildings.

-After our visit to Delft, Aurora continues cruising onto our tonight's mooring in the town of Leiden – home to one of the oldest universities in the country and the birthplace of the famous Rembrandt Van Rijn.
+After our Delft visit, Aurora cruises to Leiden for the night, an old university town and Rembrandt’s birthplace.
 Leiden is an ancient and impressive historical city (city rights since 1266) full of charm and character.
-Perfect for those who like to cycle, or simply stroll the banks of the pretty tree-lined canals.
-In the evening, you can take a stroll through the historic center with its many churches, historic city gates and courts, almshouses and mills, and many museums (Stedelijk-municipal, Boerhaave-science and medicine, Rijksmuseum Volkenkunde- ethnological, Naturalis-national natural).
+Perfect for those who like to cycle or simply stroll the banks of the pretty tree-lined canals.
+In the evening, you can take a stroll through the historic town center.
+View its many churches, historic city gates and courts, almshouses, mills, and numerous museums.

 Tuesday, Day 3 – Leiden to Haarlem

-Upon leaving the university town of Leiden this morning, Aurora cruises past some beautiful lakes and colorful flower fields towards the historical cosmopolitan and truly picturesque city of Haarlem which dates back to the 13th century.
-Haarlem is home to the Frans Hals Museum, founded in 1862 with its vast collection of Old Masters.
-Other highlights include many great buildings, such as the Gothic St. Bavo's Cathedral on the main square.
+Leaving Leiden this morning, Aurora cruises past beautiful lakes and flower fields to the historic and picturesque 13th-century city of Haarlem.
+This town is home to the Frans Hals Museum, founded in 1862 with its vast collection of Old Masters.
+Other highlights include many great buildings, such as the Gothic St. Bavo’s Cathedral on the main square.
 Both Handel and Mozart played the magnificent Muller organ there.
-Go back in time with the 13th-century town hall, the magnificent Butchers' Hall (Vleeshal) built by Lieven de Key, and the Fish Auction Hall (Vishal).
-Experience the atmosphere of the many historic courts.
+Explore 13th-century history at the town hall, Lieven de Key’s Butchers’ Hall, and the Fish Auction Hall, then stroll through historic courtyards..
 You will have some free time to visit a fine selection of boutique shops.

 – OR –